How to Install Docker CE on Fedora 26 / Fedora 25/24

 - Enterprise Edition (EE)

-In this article, we will discuss installing Docker Comunity Edition (CE).
+In this article, we will install Docker Comunity Edition (CE) on Fedora.

 Remove old versions: